GiuseppeOrlando878776/TwoPhase_Flow/README.md

 ```
 matlab -r "post_process(your_config_file)"
 ```
-whereas the Python version can be run in this way:
+with the name of the file between quotes, whereas the Python version can be run in this way:
 ```
 python3 post_process.py your_config_file
 ```